isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 An individual example of waste is rarely significant, and where it is significant, it is typically easily eliminated by an expert.
 However, waste spread liberally across a code base can easily be significant and experts are not always as available as we would like.
-The aim of this rule (and the more specific rules that supports it) is to eliminate most waste related to the use of C++ before it happens.
+The aim of this rule (and the more specific rules that support it) is to eliminate most waste related to the use of C++ before it happens.
 After that, we can look at waste related to algorithms and requirements, but that is beyond the scope of these guidelines.

 ##### Enforcement